 The Recovery Board encourages the public to report suspected fraud, waste, or abuse involving ARRA funds.
 All reports are closely reviewed, and if any warrant investigation, they are referred to the appropriate Inspector General.

-From February 2009 to September 30, 2013, the Inspectors General have reported 4,407 complaints of wrongdoing associated with ARRA funds to the Recovery Board.
+From February 2009 to December 31, 2013, the Inspectors General have reported 4,435 complaints of wrongdoing associated with ARRA funds to the Recovery Board, 1,553 of the complaints triggered open investigations.

 To ensure that legal and administrative requirements of ARRA programs are met, the Inspectors General offer training.